SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 - Specify a CSP model from the BPMN diagram built in the previous section (this mapping is done manually.
 Work in progress intends to automate this transformation).

 ### 2.3 Use case B specifications

+Below the git links of the formal specifications generated from models and metamodels of the smart grid use case :

 - The CM-DSL B machine (discussed in Section 4.2 in the paper) is available at: <br>
 https://github.com/SalimChehida/Inter-DSL-Collaboration/blob/artefacts-coordination/DSLs_Formal_Specification/cM_DSL.mch